 Ongoing climate change affects not only the global scale but also impacts the regional climate.
 Regarding air temperature, there is a more or less clear trend in the recent past, which reveals a clear anthropogenic signal.
-However, various climate simulations show distinct differences for precipitation trends, especially for heavy precipitation (e.g. Moberg et al., 2006; Zolina et al., 2008; Toreti et al., 2010).
-A review of observed variability and trends in extreme climate events states that it is difficult to find significant relations between the greenhouse gas-enhanced climate change and increases or decreases in extreme precipitation events (Field et al., 2012).
-This is attributed to their rare occurrence, the general high spatial variability of precipitation, and due to a lack of long-term high-quality observations.
+However, various climate simulations show distinct differences for precipitation trends, especially for heavy precipitation (e.g., Moberg et al., 2006; Zolina et al., 2008; Toreti et al., 2010).
+A review of observed variability and trends in extreme climate events states that it is difficult to find significant relations between the greenhouse-gas-enhanced climate change and increases or decreases in extreme precipitation events (Field et al., 2012).
+This is attributed to their rare occurrence, the general high spatial variability of precipitation, and a lack of long-term high-quality observations.

-Magnitude and sign of heavy precipitation trends strongly depend on various factors such as the regarded area or the considered time period (e.g. Easterling et al., 2000).
-Global tendencies towards more intense precipitation throughout the 20th century were revealed, for example, by Donat et al. (2016).
-Varying regimes between summer and winter season also account into precipitation trends.
+Magnitude and sign of heavy precipitation trends strongly depend on various factors such as the regarded area or the considered time period (e.g., Easterling et al., 2000).
+Global tendencies towards more intense precipitation throughout the 20th century between summer and winter seasons also account for precipitation trends.
 For example, Moberg and Jones (2005) found an increase in winter precipitation across central and western Europe between 1901 and 1999, while Pal et al. (2004) found a decrease in summer precipitation for the period 1951-2000.
-Dittus et al. (2016) found an increasing trend between 1951 and 2005 in extreme total precipitation amounts for Europe in GCM simulations (CMIP5).
-Similar trends were found in global reanalyses (e.g. ERA-20C, Poli et al., 2016), but not in observations.
+Dittus et al. (2016) found an increasing trend between 1951 and 2005 in extreme total precipitation amounts for Europe in global climate model (GCM) simulations (Coupled Model Intercomparison Project phase 5; CMIP5).
+Similar trends were found in global reanalyses (e.g., ERA-20C; Poli et al., 2016) but not in observations.
 In contrast, Primo et al. (2019) found positive trends for two ground-based observational stations in Germany using extreme precipitation indices.

 Model resolution is another crucial factor.
-The use of high resolution regional climate models (RCM) instead of global data sets revealed a more detailed and orographically related spatial structure of the precipitation fields and trends (e.g. Feldmann et al., 2013).
-An increase of both areal mean precipitation and extremes in central Europe in order of 5-10% was found in RCM simulations by Feldmann et al. (2013), which will continue with almost same magnitude for the next decade.
-Differences in precipitation trends also stem from varying definitions of extreme events such as certain thresholds, percentile-based indices, or return periods (e.g. Maraun et al., 2010).
-While most of these studies show trends in daily precipitation, just a few deal with sub-daily trends.
-Barbero et al. (2017), for instance, compared trends in sub-daily and daily extremes.
-Although significant increasing trends were found for both time ranges, trends in daily extremes are better detected than in sub-daily extremes.
+The use of highresolution regional climate models (RCMs) instead of global data sets revealed a more detailed and orographically related spatial structure of the precipitation fields and trends (e.g., Feldmann et al., 2013).
+An increase of both areal mean precipitation and extremes in central Europe on the order of 5 %-10 % was found in RCM simulations by Feldmann et al. (2013), which will continue with almost same magnitude for the next decade.
+Differences in precipitation trends also stem from varying definitions of extreme events such as certain thresholds, percentile-based indices, or return periods (e.g., Maraun et al., 2010).
+While most of these studies show trends in daily precipitation, just a few deal with subdaily trends.
+Barbero et al. (2017), for instance, compared trends in subdaily and daily extremes.
+Although significant increasing trends were found for both time ranges, trends in daily extremes are better detected than in subdaily extremes.

-Spatially extended intensive rainfall events are frequently related to widespread flooding along the main river networks of central Europe causing major damage in the order of several billion euro (EUR) per event (e.g. Uhlemann et al., 2010; Kienzler et al., 2015; Schröter et al., 2015; MunichRe, 2017).
-A prominent example of such an extreme and devastating event is the flood in 2012 along the rivers Elbe and Danube (Ulbrich et al., 2003a, b).
-Such outstanding events are by definition extremely rare, which makes the risk estimation difficult or almost impossible due to the limited time period with available area-wide observations (e.g. Pauling and Paeth, 2007; Hirabayashi et al., 2013).
-However, trend analyses of such extreme events and the related risks during the past and for the future are of great importance for insurance purposes or flood protection (e.g. Merz et al., 2014; Schröter et al., 2015; Ehmele and Kunz, 2019).
+Spatially extended intensive rainfall events are frequently related to widespread flooding along the main river networks of central Europe causing major damage on the order of several billion euros (EUR) per event (e.g., Uhlemann et al., 2010; Kienzler et al., 2015; Schröter et al., 2015; MunichRe, 2017).
+A prominent example of such an extreme and devastating event is the flood in 2012 along the Elbe and Danube rivers (Ulbrich et al., 2003a, b).
+Such outstanding events are by definition extremely rare, which makes the risk estimation difficult or almost impossible due to the limited time period with available area-wide observations (e.g., Pauling and Paeth, 2007; Hirabayashi et al., 2013).
+However, trend analyses of such extreme events and the related risks during the past and for the future are of great importance for insurance purposes or flood protection (e.g., Merz et al., 2014; Schröter et al., 2015; Ehmele and Kunz, 2019).